sranjan-git/Portfolio/Readme.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of the license.

 ## Contact
-If you have any questions, you can reach me at your-email@example.com.
+If you have any questions, you can reach me at- sranjan.education@gmail.com.
 Thank you for your interest and visiting my portfolio!